mtw306/anetabtc-documentation/docs/about-anetabtc/Principles.md

 # Core Principles

-AnetaBTC is a fully on-chain, decentralized protocol allows Bitcoin to be directly wrapped on the Ergo and Cardano blockchains.
+AnetaBTC is a fully on-chain, decentralized protocol that allows Bitcoin to be directly wrapped on the Ergo and Cardano blockchains.
-AnetaBTC enables Bitcoin holders to unlock the value of their assets in a secure and efficient environment to provide yield, without selling any Bitcoin and without any third-party custodian involvement
+AnetaBTC enables Bitcoin holders to unlock the value of their assets in a secure and efficient environment to provide yield, without selling any Bitcoin or any third-party custodian involvement.

-Mission statement
-We are working to enrich regular people through the most secure and easy to use asset wrapping protocol for Ergo and Cardano.
+Our mission is that we are working to enrich regular people through the most secure and easy to use asset wrapping protocol for Ergo and Cardano.

-Vision
-Deliver world class DeFi experiences safely, securely, and maximally decentralized
+Our vision is to deliver world class DeFi experiences safely, securely, and maximally decentralized